OpenReqEU/doors-integration-scripts/README.md

 10. Let the script run

 Depending on the script (import...) it may be necessary to have write permissions on the current module.

-## External Code / Attribution
-DXL does not provide a string split function.
-To overcome this limitation, code provided from Stackoverflow is used.
-The original code is from this [post](https://stackoverflow.com/questions/1043604/string-split-in-dxl).
-User [Twonky](https://stackoverflow.com/users/2457149/twonky) did an excellent job by comparing multiple suggested algorithms and provides his own implementation.
-We removed the first two if statements, because the functions "stringSqueeze" and "stringSqueeze" were not found and we do not need the special treatment of white space splitting or an empty pattern.

 ## How to contribute
 See OpenReq project contribution [Guidlines](https://github.com/OpenReqEU/OpenReq/blob/master/CONTRIBUTING.md "Guidlines").